-Hints and Tips for When You're Working from Home.
+Hints and Tips for When You Have to Work from Home.

 As someone who works in the public sector, I’m not often working from home.
 However, on my days off when I get to do some blogging it takes me a few hours to get used to the change of scenery, get into ‘work-mode’, and generally not get distracted by household tasks!